 Hardwood is best for propagating quince cuttings.
 The cuttings need to be harvested before bloom time and when the plant is still dormant.
 That would be winter to very early spring.
 Use very sharp, clean implements to take your cuttings to prevent damage to the plant and introduction of disease.

 You will want to take this year’s growth, so select a branch with hardened but younger wood.
 Remove 6 to 12 inches (15-30 cm.).
 Be sure to include several growth nodes on the cutting.
 You may keep cuttings in water for a couple of weeks but best rooting will result from fresh cuttings.

 Flowering quince propagation is easier than the fruiting varieties.
 In many cases, all you need to do is stick the cut end into soil and keep it moderately moist and eventually it will root.

 If cuttings were taken in early winter, insert the cut end at a 45 degree angle into moist soil.
 You may choose to dip the end into a rooting hormone prior, but it is not necessary.

 Keep containers in a cool area where no freezing will take place.
 Keep the soil lightly moist but never soggy.
 Plant cuttings outside in spring when soil warms up enough to work it.

 Propagating Quince Cuttings from Fruiting Types

 Fruiting quince can take several months to root.
 Take cuttings in winter to early spring that are the same length as the flowering varieties.
-Use rooting hormone prior to planting the cuttings in moistened horticultural sand.
-Because the cuttings take months to root and need to be kept moist, this soilless medium helps prevent rot and encourage drainage.
+Use rooting hormone prior to planting the cuttings in moistened, horticultural sand.
+Since the cuttings take months to root and need to be kept moist, this soilless medium helps prevent rot and encourage drainage.